| The Employment Agreement, which will be approved at the Cologne EU Summit, will only

 According to Herr Schulte the Employment Agreement will only succeed if the social

-- We cannot expect miracles from this Agreement, he
+partners will participate. - We cannot expect miracles from this Agreement, he

 continued, but it is a starting point towards a coordinated economic policy.
+According to Fritz Verzetnitsch, who is the Chairman both

 of ÖGB, the Central Organisation of Austrian Trade Unions and of the ETUC, the European